wgtechlabs/unthread-discord-bot/README.md

 Read the project's [contributing guide](./contributing.md) for more info.

-## 🐛 Issues

-Please report any issues and bugs by [creating a new issue here](https://github.com/wgtechlabs/unthread-discord-bot/issues/new/choose), also make sure you're reporting an issue that doesn't exist.
-Any help to improve the project would be appreciated.
-Thanks! 🙏✨

-## 🙏 Support
+## 🙏 Sponsor

 Like this project? **Leave a star**! ⭐⭐⭐⭐⭐

 There are several ways you can support this project:

-- [Become a sponsor](https://github.com/sponsors/warengonzaga) and get some perks! 💖
+- [Become a sponsor](https://github.com/sponsors/wgtechlabs) and get some perks! 💖
-- [Buy me a coffee](https://buymeacoffee.com/warengonzaga) if you just love what I do! ☕
+- [Buy me a coffee](https://buymeacoffee.com/wgtechlabs) if you just love what I do! ☕
-- Deploy using the [Railway Template](https://railway.com/template/nVHIjj?referralCode=dTwT-i) which directly supports the ongoing development! ✨
+- Deploy using the [Railway Template](https://railway.com/template/nVHIjj?referralCode=dTwT-i) which directly supports the ongoing development! 🛠️

-Recognized my open-source contributions?
-[Nominate me](https://stars.github.com/nominate) as GitHub Star! 💫
+## ⭐ GitHub Star Nomination

+Found this project helpful?
+Consider nominating me **(@warengonzaga)** for the [GitHub Star program](https://stars.github.com/nominate/)!
+This recognition supports ongoing development of this project and [my other open-source projects](https://github.com/warengonzaga?tab=repositories).
+GitHub Stars are recognized for their significant contributions to the developer community - your nomination makes a difference and encourages continued innovation!

 ## 📋 Code of Conduct

-We're committed to providing a welcoming and inclusive environment for all contributors and users.
-Please review our project's [Code of Conduct](./code_of_conduct.md) to understand our community standards and expectations for participation.
+I'm committed to providing a welcoming and inclusive environment for all contributors and users.
+Please review the project's [Code of Conduct](./code_of_conduct.md) to understand the community standards and expectations for participation.

 ## 📃 License